mhtess/comparison-class/models/readme.md

 ### Adjective RSA package

-This holds much of the shared code for use with `ccrsa` and `adjective-s2-stateUncertainty`.
+This holds much of the shared code for use with `ccrsa` and `adj-endorsement`.

 Contents:
   - `utils.wppl`: helper functions (e.g., `KL`, `round`)